 - Practice breathing exercises.

 - Workout regularly.
-It will help manage stress, release tension, improve mood and boost confidence.
+It will help to manage stress, release tension, improve mood and boost confidence.

 - Eat regular meals.